brianmacy/sz_sqs_consumer/README.md

 # Overview
 Simple parallel JSON data processor using the Senzing API and is meant to provide developers with a simple starting point for a simple, scalable addRecord processor.

 It is a limited function [more or less] drop in replacement for the senzing/stream-loader when used for SQS.
+The latest version requires Senzing 3.5 not in pre-release.

 # API demonstrated
 ### Core